szunami/blog-1/index.md

 ---
-title: Insufficient Magic
+title: Insufficiently Magical
 summary: Alexander Payne’s writings.
 ---

-# Insufficient Magic
+# Insufficiently Magical

-> Any sufficiently advanced technology is indistinguishable from magic.
-Any
+> Any technology that does not translate our desires into effects cannot be
-> distinguishable technology, therefore, is insufficiently magical.
+> called magic.

 When I made this website, I had planned to write a lot more long-form text a lot more often.
 Unfortunately, it’s self-hosted, which is to say, more often broken